 Are you looking to make a more professional, clean About Us page?
 Well, take a leaf or two from EB Pearls’ book and choose a fine sans serif typeface, develop a clean and light palette, and then throw in some which space for good measure.
-This design is elegant, professional, and soothing thanks to the lightly colored imagery, the abundance of whitespace and the light typeface.
+This design is elegant, professional, and soothing thanks to the lightly colored imagery, the abundance of white space and the light typeface.

-Notice how on of the focal points of this design is EB Pearls’ mission statement positioned just under the main image.
+Notice how one of the focal points of this design is EB Pearls’ mission statement positioned just under the main image.
 While it’s commonly thought that a big and bold typeface is the best way to attract attention, sometimes a lighter, finer one can be just what the designer ordered.